-The Clean Energy Regulator (CER) is responsible for administering legislation that reduces greenhouse gas emissions and increases the use of renewable energy.
-One of its functions is to administer the Small-scale Renewable Energy Scheme (SRES).
+The Clean Energy Regulator (CER) is responsible for administering Australian Government schemes for measuring, managing and reducing or offsetting Australia's carbon emissions.
+One of these schemes is the Small-scale Renewable Energy Scheme (SRES).

 The SRES is designed to achieve the following objectives: